Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/5_1_Business Plan_ Market Research.md

 ---

 By employing these research methods and collecting relevant KPIs, you can gain valuable insights into the needs, preferences, and behaviors of tourists, local businesses, and community stakeholders in O'ahu.
-This data will inform the development of your app and help you create a tailored and compelling experience that resonates with your target audience.
+This data will inform the development of our app and help you create a tailored and compelling experience that resonates with our target audience.